tommus/android-04-firebase-remote-config/README.md

 ## Remote Parameters

-Available parameters that can be configures in `Firebase Console`:
+Available parameters that can be configured in `Firebase Console`:

   - `welcome_text` - a message that is visible on the splash screen view.